KeepsItCrypt0/PulseStrategy/README.md

 Your vPLS continues earning validator rewards from PulseChain even while backing your PLSTR on ETH.

-After the 180-day issuance period, the Strategy Controller protocols will kick in an start to monitor the markets capturing any PLSTR premiums it can.
+After the 180-day issuance period, the Strategy Controller protocol will kick in an start to monitor the markets capturing any PLSTR premiums it can.

+The SC if triggered will issue additional PLSTR after the issuance period to put on secondary markets only when PLSTR trades at a premium.

-The SC uses any captured premiums to Acquire more vPLS to build the reserves and in doing so helps to secure the network and increase pulsechain bridge tvl.
+The SC uses any captured premiums to Acquire more vPLS to build the reserves and in doing so helps to secure the pulsechain network and increase pulsechain bridge tvl.

 PLSTR will always be at least 1:1, with the goal to increase the ratio by capturing market premiums.

-The SC if triggered can issue additional PLSTR after the issuance period to sell on secondary markets only when PLSTR trades at a premium.

-The SC can mint up to 100 million PLSTR every 7 days if the requirements of PLSTR trading at a premium is met.
+The SC can mint up to 100 million PLSTR every 7 days if the requirements are met.

 Liquidity providers could earn significant fees, while the SC's unstoppable actions may offset impermanent loss.